Support and Resources

 The Graduate School is responsible for providing a range of support to all of our Postgraduate Research students.

 - We run a portfolio of skills development opportunities throughout the year.
 These comprise of workshops, conferences, visits by guest speakers and other events.

 - We support and encourage student-led activities, including the on-line journal e-Sharp.

 - We manage academic project funding which facilitates postgraduate research activities.

 In addition to the support provided by the Graduate School, our postgraduate students can access the many other support services provided by the University, including the Careers Service, the Students Representative Council, and the Researcher Development Unit.

-The Graduate School also manages a small number of dedicated office spaces available for full-time doctoral students.
-These are allocated using a lottery system and an email will be sent out to all PhD students mid-October each year to register interest.
+The Graduate School also manages a small number of dedicated office spaces available for doctoral students.
+These are allocated using a waiting list system and an email will be sent out to all PhD students mid-October each year to register interest.